 For reliable tick control, contact Miche Pest Control today.

 Annandale is a census-designated place (CDP) in Fairfax County, Virginia.
-It is home to the oldest and largest branch of the Northern Virginia Community College system, and to one of the DC area's Koreatowns.
-Annandale derives its name from Annandale in Scotland.
+The population of the CDP was 43,363 as of the 2020 United States Census.
+It is home to the oldest and largest branch of the Northern Virginia Community College system, and to one of the D.C. area's Koreatowns.

-Annandale is mostly traversed by the Capital Beltway and Virginia State Route 236.
-The center of town is considered to be where Route 236, Columbia Pike, and Backlick Road meet around two miles east of Interstate 495 on Route 236.
+Annandale is mostly traversed by the Capital Beltway (Interstate 495) and Little River Turnpike (Virginia State Route 236).
+The center of town is considered to be where Little River Turnpike, Columbia Pike, and Backlick Road meet, around two miles east of Interstate 495 on Little River Turnpike.

 Annandale is bordered to the north by West Falls Church, to the east by Lake Barcroft and Lincolnia, to the south by North Springfield, and to the west by Wakefield and Woodburn.
-The CDP border follows Braddock Road to the south, Interstate 495 to the west, Holmes Run and U.S. Route 50 to the north, and Sleepy Hollow Road, Columbia Pike, and Little River Turnpike to the east.
+The CDP border follows Braddock Road to the south, Interstate 495 to the west, Holmes Run and Arlington Boulevard (U.S. Route 50) to the north, and Sleepy Hollow Road, Columbia Pike, and Little River Turnpike to the east.

-Also along Accotink Creek runs the Fairfax Cross County Trail which provides uninterrupted hiking, biking, running and cross-country skiing for 20 miles in Annandale.
-The CCT meanders through parks and forests filled with deer, fox, geese and numerous species of native birds.
+Also along Accotink Creek runs the Gerry Connolly Cross County Trail which provides uninterrupted hiking, biking, running and cross-country skiing for 20 miles in Annandale.
+The trail meanders through parks and forests filled with deer, fox, geese and numerous species of native birds.
 In the spring, Accotink Creek is stocked with trout, and fishermen are often seen wading in its waters.

 Recent Blog Articles

 Tick Talk: Understanding The Dangers And How To Prevent Them

 June 07, 2023